dyne/devuan-sdk/README.md

 The last one it may be called `dpkg` or `dpkg-devtools` on other systems like Arch and Parabola.

-The Devuan SDK is a fresh take to old tasks :^) acting as a sort of interactive shell extension.
-All the instructions below should be followed while already running in ZSh.
-A clear advantage is having tab completion on commands, when running it interactively.

 Sudo will be used to elevate the sdk user to superuser privileges only when needed.
 In some cases one needs to make sure the following commands are autorized in your `/etc/sudoers` file.
 For instance